astridx/meinblog/content/posts/joomla/34joomla-tags.en.md

 Joomla's tagging system is used in all core extensions.
 It is designed to be easily integrated into other extensions that use standard Joomla design patterns.
 Using tags in a third-party extension is quite simple.
 Using it in your own extension requires the modifications explained in this section.<!-- \index{tags} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t28...t29)[^github.com/astridx/boilerplate/compare/t28...t29] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t28...t29)[^github.com/astridx/boilerplate/compare/t28...t29] and copy these changes into your development version.

 ## Step by step